nishanktarar/Simon-Says/README.md

 🛠️ Technologies Used
 HTML: Structures the game, including the main container, title, color buttons, start button, and status display.
 CSS: Styles the game with a dark theme.
 It uses Flexbox to center the game and arrange the buttons.
 JavaScript (ES6+): Controls all game logic, including state management, event handling, and DOM manipulation.

-Here is a comprehensive README.md file for your Simon Says project, based entirely on the detailed explanations you provided.

-You can copy and paste the text below, starting from the horizontal line, into a new file named README.md in your project's cocktails (or sober-sips) folder.

-Simon Says Game
-This project is a web-based implementation of the classic electronic memory game "Simon Says."
-It's built with vanilla JavaScript, HTML, and CSS.
-The game generates a sequence of colors that the player must memorize and repeat.
-The sequence grows longer with each successful level, increasing the difficulty.

-[Link to Live Demo] (<- Add your live GitHub Pages link here when you deploy it!)

-🎮 How to Play
-Click the "Start Game" button to begin.

-The game will flash the first color in the sequence.

-Click the button corresponding to the color you saw.

-If you are correct, the game will progress to the next level, adding a new color to the end of the sequence.

-If you make a mistake, a "wrong" sound will play, a "Game Over" message will be displayed, and the game will reset.

-See how many levels you can complete!

-✨ Features

-Progressive Difficulty: The color sequence increases in length by one with each successfully completed level.

-Visual Feedback: Buttons flash to indicate the game's sequence and when the player clicks them.
-The "active" class provides smooth visual feedback using CSS transitions.

-Audio Feedback: A unique sound plays for each color button.
-A separate "wrong" sound plays when the player makes a mistake.

-State Tracking: The game tracks the current level, the game's sequence, and the player's input sequence.

-Clear UI: A status display shows the current level or "Game Over" messages.

-🛠️ Technologies Used

-HTML: Structures the game, including the main container, title, color buttons, start button, and status display.

-CSS: Styles the game with a dark theme.
-It uses Flexbox to center the game and arrange the buttons.

-JavaScript (ES6+): Controls all game logic, including state management, event handling, and DOM manipulation.